 5. May Improve Heart Health

-Anthocyanins exhibit antioxidant, anti-inflammatory, antimicrobial, and anti-carcinogenic activities.
+Anthocyanins exhibit antioxidant, anti-inflammatory, antimicrobial, and anti-carcinogenici XA chemical that prevents or delays cancer growth by nullifying the effects of cancer-causing agents. activities.
 They also show beneficial effects on blood vessels, platelets, and lipoproteins, which reduce coronary heart disease risk (14).

 Red cabbage contains vitamin B6, whose intake is linked with a reduced cardiovascular disease (CVD) risk.
 It inhibits lipoperoxide production and decreases homocysteine (an amino acid) levels and inflammation, which are CVD risk factors.
 Increased homocysteine levels in the blood may damage arterial walls (15).

-Low vitamin C levels are linked with conditions like high blood pressure, endothelial dysfunction, heart disease, atherosclerosis (plaque buildup in arteries), and stroke (16).
+Low vitamin C levels are linked with conditions like high blood pressure, endothelial dysfunctioni XA condition wherein a shortage of nitric oxide gas narrows the arteries and restricts blood flow to the heart. , heart disease, atherosclerosis (plaque buildup in arteries), and stroke (16).
 As stated, red cabbage has a significant amount of Vitamin C, and its regular intake may benefit your cardiovascular health.

 6. May Help Fight Inflammation